 This genetic condition is often difficult to diagnose and it can be mistaken for Hypothyroidism.
 This condition destroys the sebaceous glands in the skin and they become inflamed and eventually destroyed.
 Symptoms usually first occur when the dog is from one to five years old.
 Typical symptoms include dry, scaly skin and hair loss on top of the head, neck, and back.
 Though this condition is cosmetic it can cause the dog great discomfort and it should be reviewed by a vet.

 INTERESTING AKITA FACTS

 - There was an Akita in Japan who went to the station with his master every day and waited for his master to return from work in the same spot.
 When his master went on the train one day and died he did not return but the dog Hachi-ko continued to go to the station for 12 years.
 When Hachi-ko died the Japanese erected a bronze statue of him.

 Akita Pet Insurance Quote

 Getting pet insurance for your Akita will help ensure you can always afford the best vet care for them.
 Bow Wow Meow offers a range of flexible pet insurance options including cover for accidental injury, illness and routine care.

 Wondering how much it would cost to insure your Akita if you got one?
-It’s quick and easy to get a quote.
+It’s quick and easy to get a pet insurance quote.